jpoehnelt/secrets-sync-action/README.md

 **Required** New line deliminated regex expressions to select values from `process.env`.
 Use the action env to pass secrets from the repository in which this action runs with the `env` attribute of the step.

+### `retries`

+The number of retries to attempt when making Github calls when triggering rate limits or abuse limits.
+Defaults to 3.

 ### `dry_run`

 Run everything except for secret create and update functionality.